 LOCAL MINISTRY GROUP (LMG)

-Our LMG consists of the Anglican parishes of Holy Trinity in Nailsea, Wraxall, Tickenham and Christ Church.
-The clergy of these parishes meet weekly to pray together.
-The churches also share services at certain times during the year: Ash Wednesday, Holy Week and Ascension Day.
+Our LMG consists of all the local Anglican parishes in Nailsea, Wraxall and Failand and Tickenham.
+The clergy of these parishes meet regularly to pray together.
+The churches also share services at certain times during the year.

 CHRISTIANS TOGETHER IN NAILSEA & DISTRICT